BetonQuest/BetonQuest/docs/API/API.md

 The plugin has a static method for firing events - `event(String playerID, EventID eventID)`.

-There is also an extended variant - `event(String playerID, EventID eventID, boolean callBukkitEvent)` which allows you to suppress the  EventExecutedEvent / EventExecutedOnProfileEvent that will be called by default.
 You can't fire an event directly using an instruction string.

 ```JAVA title="Example"